Mugilan-Codes/placements-api/README.md

 - Refactoring
 - [Routes TODO](#routes-todo)
 - Use nodemailer to send emails for verification to user
-- Complete the Backend and Deploy within March.
+- Complete the Backend and Deploy within 26th of Feb.

 ### Create Tables